Som Chai meets my family & friends

 -Mark Twain

-A demonstration affiliated with ‘Boycott Apartheid Israel week’ was held recently in Melbourne town.
-The streets were full of University students and others, chanting vitriolic messages such as:
+Demonstrations affiliated with ‘Boycott Apartheid Israel week’ are regularly held in Melbourne town.
+The streets are full of University students and others, chanting vitriolic messages such as:

 ‘Is-ra-el and the USA,